Hey you! 😊 Thanks so much for being here!

 Be kind and love nature,

-PS: You can have all these podcast episodes as video online classes with animated slides and beautiful photographs for free.
+PS: You can have all this information as video online classes with animated slides and beautiful photographs for free.
 Learn more about Hawaiian life in the MĀLAMA (care for) Hawai'i Pre-Travel Class. 😊